Select Page

 Sanctioned Strength: 26

-Eligibility Criteria: Candidates for admission to the first year of the M.Sc Applied Psychology degree course shall be required to have passed B.Sc examinations conducted by the University of Madras or an examination accepted as equivalent there to by the syndicate of the University of Madras with Psychology as a major subject or one of the 2 or 3 major subjects.
+Eligibility Criteria: The Postgraduate degree in Applied Psychology is a full time 2year program comprising of 4 semesters.
+Candidates for admission to the first year of the M.Sc Applied Psychology degree course shall be required to have passed B.Sc Examination conducted by the University of Madras or an examination accepted as equivalent there to by the syndicate of the University of Madras with Psychology as a major subject or one of the 2 or 3 major subjects.

 Best practices: